Switzerland flag Switzerland Beach Holidays

 What British travellers need to know

-You can travel visa-free to Switzerland for up to 90 days in any 180-day period for tourism.
+You can stay visa-free in Switzerland for up to 90 days in any 180-day period for tourism, visiting, or short study.

-You may need to show proof of insurance, a return ticket, and proof of sufficient funds for your stay at Swiss border control.
+You may need to show a hotel booking, travel insurance, a return ticket, and proof you have about 100 Swiss francs per day for your stay.

 Good to know:

-There are strict rules about goods you can take into Switzerland, and you must declare anything that may be prohibited or subject to tax.
+There are strict customs rules, and you must declare any goods that may be prohibited or subject to tax or duty.

 Safety in Switzerland